The Brixi Singers were recently asked to assist with music at several funerals. A small number of the choir

 meet again" as the coffin left the church.

-In the most recent, in Bolton, the
+In the fourth funeral, in Bolton,

-choir sang the coffin in to the chapel with Rutter's setting of "God be in my head".
-They supported the
+the choir sang the coffin in to the chapel with Rutter's setting of "God be in my head".
+They supported

-mourners in singing the hymns chosen by the family, and the singing of Psalm 23, The Lord Is My Shepherd.
+the mourners in singing the hymns chosen by the family, and the singing of Psalm 23, The Lord Is My Shepherd.

 The choir then sang the coffin out of the chapel, with Bruckner's setting of the lovely words of "Locus Iste, a